 With such well-defined traits, marketers are able to focus on specific tendencies and needs of each generation.
 For example, with the most money to spend, retro items can be focused on Baby Boomers to great success, while the largest generation, Millennials, will likely respond to the latest technology with the most enthusiasm.

 Gender is another important aspect of demographic marketing, with well-defined shopping habits informing campaigns successfully.
-For segmentation to be truly effective, however, the understanding must go further than common understanding of gender preferences.
+For segmentation to be truly effective, however, the understanding must go further than the common understanding of gender preferences.
 These can be homemakers, mothers, fathers or professionals, and the often related marital status.

 - Marital status